billmeyer/verify-sauce-connect/README.md

     5 Mar 13:11:17 - Sauce Connect is up, you may start your tests.
     ```

+### Start Sauce Connect for accessing Real Devices (mobile)

+This section walks you through the steps to start the Sauce Connect proxy for connections to the Real Device cloud.

+1. Start the Sauce Connect proxy for Real Device (mobile):

+    To start the Sauce Connect proxy, use the following command:

+    ```
+    $ sc --user=${RDC_USERNAME} --api-key=${RDC_SAUCE_CONNECT_API_KEY} --tunnel-identifier ${RDC_TUNNEL_ID} --rest-url=https://us1.api.testobject.com/sc/rest/v1
+    ```

+    where:

+    * `${RDC_USERNAME}` is the username (or email address) used to sign into the TestObject dashboard at https://app.testobject.com.
+    * `${RDC_SAUCE_CONNECT_API_KEY}` is the access key.
+This can be found by signing into https://app.testobject.com, clicking on __Account__ in the top right corner, selecting __Account Settings__ &rarr; __Sauce Connect__.
+Copy the __API Key__ value,
+    * `mytunnel1` is a user-friendly name to give the tunnel.

+2. Wait for Sauce Connect to completely start

+    The Sauce Connect start up will be complete when you see `Sauce Connect is up, you may start your tests.` in the output:

+    ```
+    $ sc --user=${RDC_USERNAME} --api-key=${RDC_SAUCE_CONNECT_API_KEY} --tunnel-identifier ${RDC_TUNNEL_ID} --rest-url=https://us1.api.testobject.com/sc/rest/v1
+    3 Jul 09:07:19 - Sauce Connect 4.4.12, build 3905 74cd761 -n -dirty
+    3 Jul 09:07:19 - Using CA certificate verify path /etc/ssl/certs.
+    3 Jul 09:07:19 - Starting up; pid 11674
+    3 Jul 09:07:19 - Command line arguments: ./sc ...
+    3 Jul 09:07:19 - Log file: /var/folders/xn/6l1n3sqj3ylcvwbjftq_yrt00000gn/T/sc-my-rdc-tunnel.log
+    3 Jul 09:07:19 - Pid file: /tmp/sc_client-my-rdc-tunnel.pid
+    3 Jul 09:07:19 - Timezone: CDT GMT offset: -5h
+    3 Jul 09:07:19 - Using no proxy for connecting to Sauce Labs REST API.
+    3 Jul 09:07:19 - Error in checkUpdate: error querying from https://us1.api.testobject.com/versions.json, error was: <html><body><h1>503 Service Unavailable</h1>
+    No server is available to handle this request.
+    </body></html>
+    .
+HTTP status: 503 Service Unavailable
+    3 Jul 09:07:19 - Started scproxy on port 49383.
+    3 Jul 09:07:19 - Please wait for 'you may start your tests' to start your tests.
+    3 Jul 09:07:25 - Secure remote tunnel VM provisioned.
+    3 Jul 09:07:25 - Tunnel ID: 174c348f-83fa-4d11-bb82-04c2e51096f5
+    3 Jul 09:07:25 - Using no proxy for connecting to tunnel VM.
+    3 Jul 09:07:25 - Starting Selenium listener...
+    3 Jul 09:07:25 - Establishing secure TLS connection to tunnel...
+    3 Jul 09:07:25 - Selenium listener started on port 4445.
+    3 Jul 09:07:35 - Sauce Connect is up, you may start your tests.
+    ```

+    NOTE: The error `Error in checkUpdate: error querying from https://us1.api.testobject.com/versions.json ...` can be ignored and will be removed from the next release of Sauce Connect.

 ### Verify Connectivity with a Sample Web App and Live Testing

 This git repo contains a sample web application that can be used to verify connectivity from the device under test on the Sauce Cloud to your private network where the Sauce Connect proxy is running.